2008 Wisconsin elections: State Supreme Court

 Judge Michael Gableman was elected with 51% of the vote, defeating incumbent Justice Louis Butler with 49% of the vote.
-The heavy spending of outside interest groups in this race, including Wisconsin Manufacturers and Commerce, inspired some to call for reforms to Wisconsin election law and the selection of judges.
+The heavy spending of outside interest groups in this race, including Wisconsin Manufacturers & Commerce, inspired some to call for reforms to Wisconsin election law and the selection of judges.
 Gableman's victory also shifted the Court in a more conservative direction, establishing a conservative majority that would persist for 15 years.